Non-diagonal Lindblad master equations in quantum reservoir engineering: Introduction

+The main objective of this work is to present a set of equations that allow us to describe the dynamics of open quantum systems whose density matrix evolution is in a non-diagonal Lindblad form, as it arises naturally in quantum reservoir engineering.
+In particular, we present evolution equations for the first and second moments of the canonical variables of bosonic and fermionic systems undergoing linear dynamics (see summary of the main results in Fig.~\ref{fig:summary_results}).
+These equations are obtained from the parameters of the master equation in non-diagonal form and fully characterize the Gaussian dynamics of the system under study.
+We emphasize that the method presented here provides an efficient way of undertaking the calculations regarding the study of linear engineered quantum systems.
+Furthermore, it allows one to obtain analytical solutions for the system's steady state in a general and straightforward way, dramatically reducing the time required to do these typically tedious and cumbersome calculations.
+Our main results are an extension of the method for constructing the dynamical equations for the first and second moments of the canonical variables from master equations in diagonal Lindblad form~\cite{Wiseman2005,Koga2012,Eisert2010,Bravyi2012}, and therefore, it is also our goal to draw attention to this type of approach, which we consider deserves to be more generally known.
 This paper is organized as follows.
-In Sec.~\ref{sec:generalized_master_equation}, we introduce the quantum master equation in generalized Lindblad form and describe its relationship with the standard form.
-In Sec.~\ref{sec:reservoir_engineering}, we consider a general open quantum system model to illustrate the multitude of scenarios in reservoir engineering in which master equations in generalized Lindblad form may naturally appear.
-In Sec.~\ref{sec:bosonic_linear_dynamics}, we describe the derivation of the dynamical equations for the first and second moments of the quadrature operators for bosonic linear systems described by generalized Lindblad master equations, and show some covariance matrix techniques for the study of dissipative entanglement in this type of systems.
-In Sec.~\ref{sec:fermionic_linear_dynamics}, following a procedure analogous to the one in the previous section, we discuss moment evolution equations and covariance matrix methods for linear fermionic systems described by master equations in generalized Lindblad form.
+In Sec.~\ref{sec:non-diagonal_master_equation}, we introduce the quantum master equation in non-diagonal Lindblad form and describe its relationship with the diagonal form.
+In Sec.~\ref{sec:reservoir_engineering}, we consider a general open quantum system model to illustrate the multitude of scenarios in reservoir engineering in which master equations in non-diagonal Lindblad form may naturally appear.
+In Sec.~\ref{sec:bosonic_linear_dynamics}, we describe the derivation of the dynamical equations for the first and second moments of the quadrature operators for bosonic linear systems described by non-diagonal Lindblad master equations, and show some covariance matrix techniques for the study of dissipative entanglement in this type of systems.
+In Sec.~\ref{sec:fermionic_linear_dynamics}, following a procedure analogous to the one in the previous section, we discuss moment evolution equations and covariance matrix methods for linear fermionic systems described by master equations in non-diagonal Lindblad form.
+In Sec~\ref{sec:ilustrative_examples}, we provide an illustrative example where we apply the proposed method to investigate dissipative entanglement between two non-interacting bosonic modes.
 Conclusions are presented in Sec.~\ref{sec:conclusions}.